SEER Stat Fact Sheets: Leukemia

 Who Dies From This Cancer?

 Death rates from leukemia are higher among the elderly.
 People with leukemia have many treatment options, and treatment for leukemia can often control the disease and its symptoms.
-Leukemia is the sixth leading cause of cancer death in the United States.
+Leukemia is the seventh leading cause of cancer death in the United States.
+The number of deaths was 7.0 per 100,000 men and women per year based on 2008-2012 deaths.

 - All Races